Elections in Peru

 In Peru, the people directly elect a head of state (the president) as well as a legislature.
 The president is elected by the people for a five-year term.
-The unicameral Congress (Congreso) has 130 members, also elected for a five-year term by proportional representation.
+The bicameral Congress (Congreso) consists of a Chamber of Deputies (lower house) and a Senate (upper house).
+The Chamber of Deputies has 130 members, with members elected for a five-year term by proportional representation.
+Consisting of 60 members, the Senate is elected via a mix of nationwide and regional electoral districts.

 Peru has a multi-party system, which effectively bars one party from becoming the sole influence in a decision-making process.
 As such, parties must work with one another to form coalition governments.

 The whole election process is held by the National Jury of Elections and the National Office of Electoral Processes.
 Peru has compulsory voting.

-History
+Background

 Secret ballots were introduced in 1931, along with an expansion of suffrage to allow all literate males to vote.
+From 1993 to 2026, Peru had a unicameral legislature.
+Inaugurations are typically held on July 28.